valu-digital/npm-packages/packages/babel-gql/README.md

 # babel-gql

-Persisted GraphQL Query Compiler for Babel and a tiny GraphQL client.
+Persisted GraphQL Query Compiler / Generator for Babel and Webpack and a tiny GraphQL client.
+It generates persisted query files automatically within your Babel/Webpack compilation without any extra watchers.

 ## Install